ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 ### Outputs

   * Digest value - the value of the digest from the signature of the requesting peer's "peer identify proof bundle"
-  * Fingerprint - the finger print if the certfiicate used by the receiving peer's transport
+  * Fingerprint - the finger print if the certificate used by the receiving peer's transport
   * Location of the receiving peer
   * Signed by responding peer's private key